Shoppability in Clinton

 Ramps

-In the spring of 2023, 15 businesses whose entrances have steps received StopGap Foundation ramps.
+15 businesses whose entrances have steps received StopGap Foundation ramps.
 These ramps are custom-fit for each storefront and are portable, meaning they are typically stored inside when not in use.
 If you require assistance entering one of the following businesses, please ask staff to set up the ramp.
 Many stores have doorbells and we encourage you to ring them if the ramp isn’t out when you arrive.

 The owner of Clinton Cannabis stands outside his storefront next to a new ramp with his hands on his hips.
 Down the block behind him, ramps are visible at three other storefronts.